 Age isn't always an advantage when you're job searching, especially in a competitive job market.
 Hiring managers can view older workers as more expensive to hire, as having outdated experience or too much experience, or as not being current with today's technology and workplaces—even though it is illegal to discriminate based on age.

 Limiting what you include on your resume, from a chronological perspective, can help job seekers avoid the stigma of being considered "too old" by a prospective employer.

-Also, showing that you're up to speed with the latest technology and skills needed for your profession, will help maximize your chances of getting selected for an interview.
-The following resume writing tips for older job seekers will help market your candidacy and showcase your skills to employers.
+Also, showing that you're up to speed with the latest technology and skills needed for your profession will help maximize your chances of getting selected for an interview.
+The following resume writing tips for older job seekers will help market your candidacy and showcase your skills to employers without highlighting your age.

-Don't Include Dates.
+Don't Include Education / Training Dates.
 Don't include high school and college graduation dates or dates for any other courses you took, or professional development classes that were in the past.
 If you have a college degree, don't list your high school graduation date on your resume.

 Be Careful About Years.
 Don't list the length of experience you have in your resume objective, if you use one.
 For example, it's not advantageous to say you have 20 or 30 years of experience in anything.
 It’ll flag you as older, and your resume may just get tossed out.